 Depression causes significant problems in those who experience it regularly.
 As a condition, it is often under treated and under diagnosed.
 This could be because of the stigma that goes along with mental illness.
 It could also be because there are other physical reasons for a person to feel bad and some health professionals dismiss depression as a possibility.
 At AgeWell, however, we are quick to recognize the symptoms of both depression and dementia in our residents and offer them the help they need.

-What Treatments Are Most Beneficial for Behavior and Mental Health Issues?
+What Treatments Are Most Beneficial for Behavioral and Mental Health Issues?

 Have More Questions?

-Contact AgeWell today to schedule your appointment with one of our Colorado Springs behavior health providers.
+Contact AgeWell today to schedule your appointment with one of our Colorado Springs behavioral health providers.